University building

 Advertising

-Not as old as some of its QS 100 counterparts, UNSW has directed its attention to being on the cutting edge of entrepreneurship and employability.
-It’s not an old heritage-listed-esque campus, but you'll find futuristic structures, including the Law Building with no right angles (get it?).
-The Michael Crouch Innovation Centre heads the UNSW Founders Program.
-It’s invested more than $3 million into startups for students and alumni alike, and the space is always open for prototypes to be dreamt up.
+Not as old as some of its Group of Eight counterparts, UNSW has directed its attention to being on the pulse of entrepreneurship and employability.
+Instead of an old heritage-listed-esque campus, you'll find futuristic structures, including the Law Building with no right angles (get it?).
+The Michael Crouch Innovation Centre heads the UNSW Founders Program, which has invested more than $3 million into startups for students and alumni alike.
 Even in the classroom, real-world critical thinking and practice (over theory) are at the forefront of education.
+As for how it ranks?
+UNSW landed just behind USYD on the 2025 QS Top 100 list in 19th place globally, and was the sixth-highest ranked Aussie university by Times Higher Education (83rd globally).

 Caitlyn Todoroski